aws-samples/eks-workshop-developers/website/docs/containers/python/integration-ecr.md

 docker-compose pull web
 ```

-Pull the latest image using Finch:
+Alternatively, if you're using Finch, run the following command to pull the latest image:

 ```bash
 finch compose pull web